masonlab/labdrivers/README.md

 the driver implementations please see the full documentation at [labdrivers.readthedocs.org](https://labdrivers.readthedocs.org).

+### Installation

+You may install using:

+`pip install labdrivers`

+The latest version will only install `pyvisa` and `PyDAQmx` if they are not already installed.
+However, `pythonnet` is necessary for the Quantum Design Dynacool class to work.
+Keep in mind that .NET 4.0+ **must** be installed.
+The dependency on Cython (CPython?) is being investigated and the `labdrivers` package will be updated as soon as more is known.
+This is not to say that the Quantum Design package cannot be used; manual installation of `pythonnet` and its dependencies must be performed by the user.

 ### Contributing new drivers

 Pull requests with new drivers are welcome!